datawire/ambassador-docs/howtos/debug.md

   etcd-0               Healthy   {"health":"true"}
 ```

 A issue with any of those components can cause issues across your entire cluster.
-Cluster components can fail for many reasons, the [Kubernetes documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/#a-general-overview-of-cluster-failure-modes) does a good job covering them.
+Cluster components can fail for many reasons, from a failed VM to network issues between nodes to corrupt [etcd](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/) data.
+The [Kubernetes documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-cluster/#a-general-overview-of-cluster-failure-modes) does a good job covering these issues and possible mitigations.

-## Basic Deployment and Pod Status Checks
+## Basic Deployment and Pod status checks

-Check the status of your deployments:
+Check the status of your Deployments:

 ```
 $ kubectl get deployments